Blaze-Stars/Image-Filter-Application/README.md

 ## Project

-This Project is Associated with Department of Integrated MCA Utkal University, Bhubaneshwar, Odisha.<br>
+This project is associated with the Department of Integrated MCA, Utkal University, Bhubaneshwar, Odisha.<br>
-This is a command line Application which can be used in Terminal.<br>
+This is a command line application which can be used in terminal.<br>
-We will be adding GUI to this application in Future.
+We will be adding GUI to this application in future.

-## Building
+## pre-requisite

-To `build Image-Filter-App` Make sure To install `make` in your System and g++ compiler.<br>
+To build `Image-Filter-App` make sure To install `make` in your System and `g++` compiler.<br>
 `make` installation in windows -> [link](https://www.technewstoday.com/install-and-use-make-in-windows/)<br>
 `make` installation in Ubuntu -> [link](https://askubuntu.com/questions/161104/how-do-i-install-make)
+## Building

 To build `Image-Filter-App`, go to your project directory and open your `Terminal` and type.
 ```shell